bootcoder/ENV_Scratch_Setup/README.md

 ## El Capitain Fresh Install

 This guide assumes you are starting from a clean installation of OSX El Capitain.
 Older versions of OSX should work as well.
 Clean is the key factor here.
-If your Ruby ENV is already mangled these notes may not solve your problem.
+If your Ruby ENV is already mangled these notes most likely will not solve your problem.

 #### Estimated time for competition